developmentseed/worldpop/README.md

 development.
 At present, the web app only supports Chrome, and only a few countries' data is available.

+[Bug reports, suggestions,](issues) and pull requests are very welcome!

 ## Related Repositories:

  - [worldpop-data](/developmentseed/worldpop-data): the data processing